harrisonmalone/harrisonmalone-gatsby/src/posts/best-albums-of-the-2010s.md

 ## InnerSpeaker: Tame Impala (2010)

-Memories of this album include playing it loudly out of my first car (a 1995 Suzuki Vitara) which had an excellent CD player.
+Memories of this album include playing it loudly out of my first car (a 1995 Suzuki Vitara) when driving away from my final high school exam.
 One of those albums that got me into music.
 The comparison of Kevin Parker's voice to John Lennon's also made me explore more of The Beatles music.

 ### 5